SeldonIO/alibi/doc/source/landing.md

 # Alibi

-[Alibi](https://github.com/SeldonIO/alibi) is a open source Python library aimed at machine learning model inspection and interpretation.
+[Alibi](https://github.com/SeldonIO/alibi) is an open source Python library aimed at machine learning model inspection and interpretation.
 The initial focus on the library is on black-box, instance based model explanations.